xjmusic/xjmusic/README.md

 ## Docs

-When logged into the UI, visit the "Docs" section in the top nav.

-This is an interface for documents that are actually generated from source code when the project is compiled.

-This mechanism allows for documents tracked to the version of the source code to be made available with permissions only to logged-in users.
+Docs are located in **docs/** and are published to https://docs.xj.io

+Serve the docs site locally with:

+    bin/serve-docs

+Build and publish the docs site to S3:

+    bin/publish-docs

+See further docs in [docs/README.md](docs-legacy/README.md)

+## Reference

-See also the **/docs** folder.
+See also the **/reference** folder.
 By Accessing the contents of that folder, you agree to these terms:

 > Please only read that file on your machine and then delete.
 Please do Not email that file anywhere, or upload it to any other servers.
 I prefer that (because it is in its 12-month non-disclosed "provisional" state with the U.S.P.T.O.) the file only be read directly by a person with access to my VPN wherein all work pertaining to it is stored.
 Thanks!